^

 As if your guilt

-“Not everyone” didn’t stop the land from being stolen.
+needs my forgiveness to breathe.“Not everyone” didn’t stop the land from being stolen.

 Didn’t stop the schools from beating the Native out of children.